 Te Manawa has been working with Alzheimers New Zealand to gain Dementia Friendly accreditation.
 This signals that both the museum and art gallery are safe, friendly, accepting and supportive places for people with dementia.
 It raises awareness of dementia in the wider public and dilutes some of the stigma surrounding it.

 The Covid-19 pandemic has provided extra challenges for people living with dementia, as a familiar world shifts and changes in unfamiliar ways.
-Adapting to visitors’ new needs will be one of the demands of post-pandemic life that we will face when Te Manawa opens to the public again on 18 May.
+Adapting to visitors’ new needs will be one of the demands of post-pandemic life.